phenotypic.abc_.MeasureFeatures#

 OBJECT.LABEL | Area | MeanIntensity | StdDev ----------- |------|---------------|-------- 1 | 1024 | 128.5 | 12.3 2 | 956 | 135.2 | 14.1 3 | 1101 | 120.8 | 11.9

-This class provides 20+ static helper methods for common measurements on labeled objects:
+This class provides 20+ static helper methods to compute statistics on labeled objects:

 Example: Creating a Custom Measurer for Bacterial Colonies